A shrinkage-thresholding Metropolis adjusted Langevin algorithm for Bayesian variable selection: Abstract

 \section{Abstract}

-This paper introduces a new Markov Chain Monte Carlo method to perform Bayesian variable selection in high dimensional settings.
-The algorithm is a Hastings-Metropolis sampler with a proposal mechanism which combines \textit{(i)} a Metropolis adjusted Langevin step to propose local moves associated with the differentiable part of the target density with \textit{(ii)} a shrinkage-thresholding step based on the non-differentiable part of the target density which provides sparse solutions such that small components are shrunk toward zero.
-This allows to sample from distributions on spaces with different dimensions by actually setting some components to zero.
-The performances of this new procedure are illustrated with both simulated and real data sets.
-The geometric ergodicity of this new transdimensional Markov Chain Monte Carlo sampler is also established.
+This paper introduces a new Markov Chain Monte Carlo method for Bayesian variable selection in high dimensional settings.
+The algorithm is a Hastings-Metropolis sampler with a proposal mechanism which combines a Metropolis Adjusted Langevin (MALA) step to propose local moves associated with a shrinkage-thresholding step allowing to propose new models.
+The geometric ergodicity of this new trans-dimensional Markov Chain Monte Carlo sampler is established.
+An extensive numerical experiment, on simulated and real data, is presented to illustrate the performance of the proposed algorithm in comparison with some more classical trans-dimensional algorithms.